John Mitchell (rugby union): Bulls / Blue Bulls

 In what turned out to be his only season with the Blue Bulls and Bulls, he led the Currie Cup side to fourth on the table.

 England

 In September 2018, Mitchell left his post with the South African franchise, and became defensive coach for the England national team.
-He experienced tremendous success and helped England mount an incredible World Cup campaign that saw them reach the final in 2019.
+He helped England mount a World Cup campaign that saw them reach the final in 2019.
 Mitchell was then credited with being a rare and versatile coach who could coach both attack and defense at an elite level.